OfficeDev/office-js-docs-pr/docs/overview/specify-office-hosts-and-api-requirements.md

 - Run only in versions of Office that support API members that are used by your add-in.

 This article helps you understand which options you should choose to ensure that your add-in works as expected and reaches the broadest audience possible.

+>**Note:** For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in host and platform availability](http://dev.office.com/add-in-availability) page.

 The following table lists core concepts discussed throughout this article.

 >**Note:** For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in host and platform availability](http://dev.office.com/add-in-availability) page.